bheadlee/refarch-privatecloud/Install_OCP_4.x.md

   1. Create the needed install-config.yaml file on your installation server.
   1. Create the needed ignition files for your deployment
   1. Deploy, but don't boot the bootstrap, control plane, and compute nodes.
   1. Configure the DHCP server.
+(In lab send to Victor/team) Want to use same domain for everything
   1. Configure DNS to support your cluster
   1. Create or configure a load balancer for the control plane
   1. Create or configure a load balancer for the compute nodes.